-3. ORTHOGONAL WAVEFORMS FOR MIMO SONAR
+IV.
+ORTHOGONAL WAVEFORMS FOR MIMO SONAR

-Radar design and electronics impose a certain number of constraints on the waveform design.
-One of the most restrictive is due to the non-linear amplifiers used for such systems and imposes to the radar waveform a constant amplitude.
+Radar designs and electronics impose a certain number of constraints on the waveform design.
+One of the most restrictive constraint is due to the non-linear amplifiers used for such systems and it imposes to the radar waveform a constant amplitude.
 Although the constant amplitude requirement maximises the pulse energy, it drastically reduces the degrees of freedom.
 The radar community then find efficient solutions to manipulate the signal phase including phase shift.
-Figure 2 provides an example of phased coded radar used in [5].
-For active sonar system, pulse emission is the result of piezo-electric material excitation via linear amplifiers.
+Figure 2 provides an example of phased coded radar used in [7].
+For active sonar system, pulse emission is the result of piezoelectric material excitation via linear amplifiers.
 Sonar systems are then not constraint to pulses with constant amplitude.
-The transducers however cannot handle drastic phase shift and phased coded waveforms may be extremely distorted through PZT transducers.
+The transducers however cannot handle drastic phase shifts and phased coded waveforms may be extremely distorted through piezo ceramic PZT (Lead Zirconate Titantate) transducers.